-The tool will provide a drag-and-drop, visual programming environment to build the interaction and behavior of an AI system.
-In addition to building the logic of the application, the tool allows the designer to incrementally prototype the AI, form and behavior.
+The tool provides a drag-and-drop, visual programming environment to build the interaction and behavior of an AI system.
+In addition to building the logic of the application, the tool allows the designer to incrementally prototype the AI, form, and behavior.
 First by simulating the AI, before committing to the training and implementation of an actual machine learning algorithm.
 Second, by simulating the physical form and behavior using augmented reality, before committing to actual hardware.

 Simulate, then implement AI

-To support the simulation of the AI, the design tool will have a “personality control panel” to shape the system’s behavior and data sources.
+To support the simulation of the AI, the design tool will have a “personality control panel” to shape the system’s behavior and ml models driving its behavior.
 It will also have a visual marionette system so the designer can “wizard-of-oz” AI behaviors in real time while observing users.
 The tool will then allow the implementation of these approaches to AI in a functional machine learning system, such as a small robot with and onboard machine learning engine, camera, microphone, and motors.

 Simulate, then implement hardware